ruby-concurrency/concurrent-ruby/README.md

 **This gem depends on contributions and we appreciate your help.
 Would you like to contribute?
 Great!
 Have a look at [issues with `looking-for-contributor` label](https://github.com/ruby-concurrency/concurrent-ruby/issues?q=is%3Aissue+is%3Aopen+label%3Alooking-for-contributor).**

-### Supported Ruby versions

-MRI 1.9.3, 2.0 and above, JRuby 1.7x in 1.9 mode, JRuby 9000, and Rubinius 2.x are supported.
-This gem should be fully compatible with any interpreter that is compliant with Ruby 1.9.3 or newer.
-Java 8 is preferred for JRuby but every Java version on which JRuby 9000 runs is supported.

 ## Thread Safety

 *Concurrent Ruby makes one of the strongest thread safety guarantees of any Ruby concurrency library, providing consistent behavior and guarantees on all three of the main Ruby interpreters (MRI/CRuby, JRuby, and Rubinius).*